josephoforkansi/datamart/README.md

 **If you are not following an improvement suggestion you need to have your improvement suggestion checked by the professor before proceeding.**

+## Evaluating `datamart` Content

+This is a team-based assignment and one grade will be assigned to all team members.
+Substantial problems encountered during team-work should be documented through the [Code of Conduct Violation Report](https://forms.gle/fTjAAfAHXBxJJSUz5).

+To receive a `Complete` status on this assignment, 1) the assignment repository on GitHub must have a green check and 2) outlined software engineering processes must be followed to the best of team's ability, including giving a team presentation.
+As with previous assignments, the content for this week is outfitted with a grader program that can be used to evaluate some of your work for this nearly two week assignment.
+To run the grader for this assignment's work, you will need to be in the topmost level of the `datamart` folder.

+Once there, run the command:

+`gatorgrade`

+The grader will take a few minutes to do its work, but once it's complete the program will populate your terminal window with a series of checks that gauge the overall "completeness" of some of your required work.

 ## Backup Policy Reminder

 **While we may use this server to store code, you are responsible for using GitHub as your main backup.**